-Get it there in the same shape that you sent it.
+Get it to the customer in the same shape you sent it.

 Eventually I moved on to DVDs, CD’s, and really anything I could make some money on.
 I then branched out into the sports card market.

-With those media items you can use the very cheap USPS Media Mail rate.
+With those aforementioned media items you can use the very cheap USPS Media Mail rate.
 Unfortunately though, you can not ship sports cards using this ultra cheap method.
-You are relegated to First Class Mail and Priority.
+You are relegated to Parcel Post, First Class Mail and Priority.

 Below I highlight how the good sellers ship, and how I learned to ship as well.
 Also some things bad sellers do, perhaps this will help you void those same mistakes?

 - Penny Sleeves: This will protect the surface of the card, and create a snug fit into the top loader.
 Here’s the penny sleeves I use.